Update: ‘TopElectricSUV says’ section added.

 Until 2020, we heard over and over again that a Kia Carnival hybrid is coming to market.
-In 2021, we see there were also rumors of a Kia Carnival EV.
-Now, as 2022 is coming to a close, word out there is that a hydrogen-powered Kia Carnival FCEV is also on the roadmap.
-Take a look at what we know about these future electrified MPVs so far:
+In 2021, we saw rumors of a future Kia Carnival EV.
+Now, as 2022 is coming to a close, reports of a hydrogen-powered Kia Carnival (Kia Carnival FCEV) are also gaining traction on S.Korean outlets.
+Take a look at what we know about these future electrified MPVs so far.

 Kia Carnival EV